 Spend an additional day or two on any of these activities:

-- Visit the Cilentano Coast: Tour a buffalo farm where the best buffalo mozzarella in the world is made and visit Greek ruins at Paestum.
+- Road trip to the Cilentano Coast: Tour a buffalo farm where the best buffalo mozzarella in the world is made and visit Greek ruins at Paestum.

 - Spend a day at an Agriturismo for a cooking class or wine class.